SauloSamps/Laravel-CRUD-App/README.md

 # Laravel-CRUD-App

 This is a simple CRUD blog using Laravel based on the great series by Traversy Media on youtube.
+This app uses Laravel alongside simple HTML, CSS, JS and Bootstrap.

 You can find his playlist on youtube: https://youtube.com/playlist?list=PLillGF-RfqbYhQsN5WMXy6VsDMKGadrJ-&si=zGtCaEqX6_JdvWP8